zammad/zammad/.dev/agent_docs/knowledge_base_patterns.md

   inactive knowledge base that way — the policy for anyone with effective access to the record (a reader included), the scope for the `knowledge_base.editor` permission.
-- `Gql::Concerns::SearchesKnowledgeBaseAnswers` and
+- `Gql::Concerns::SearchesKnowledgeBaseAnswers` answers with an **empty result** instead of raising when no knowledge base is active.
+It is reached from a document that asks for more than the knowledge base — the desktop quicksearch requests every searchable entity in one query — and the search field is `null: false`, so a raise would null the root and take the ticket, user and organization groups down with it on every instance that has no knowledge base.
-  `Gql::Queries::KnowledgeBase::Search` answer with an **empty result** instead of raising when no knowledge base is active.
-Both are reached from a document that asks for more than the knowledge base — the desktop quicksearch requests every searchable entity in one query — and the search field is `null: false`, so a raise would null the root and take the ticket, user and organization groups down with it on every instance that has no knowledge base.
+  The knowledge base's own queries, `Gql::Queries::KnowledgeBase::Search` included, do raise: they are asked for on their own.

 Each of these carries the reasoning in a code comment; keep the two in sync.